Defrost Time Calculator

 Food safety

-• Keep food below 40°F until cooking whenever possible.
+• Keep food below 40°F until cooking whenever possible to prevent bacterial growth.

-• For cold water, use a tight bag and change water every 30 minutes.
+• For cold water, use a tight leak-proof bag and change water every 30 minutes without exception.

-• Use a thermometer for doneness and follow local food safety guidance.
+• Use a food thermometer to verify internal doneness and follow local food safety guidance from health authorities.

 Troubleshooting

-• Edges cooking in microwave: use lower power or shorter bursts and rotate more often.
+• Edges cooking in microwave: use lower power or shorter bursts and rotate more often to distribute heat evenly.

-• Center still icy: add time in small steps or split the piece if possible.
+• Center still icy: add time in small 30-second increments or split the piece if possible for faster thawing.

-• Water got inside the bag: reseal and restart with fresh cold water.
+• Water got inside the bag: reseal with a new bag and restart with fresh cold water to prevent contamination.

-• Timing drifted: thickness and shape cause variance.
-Adjust in small increments.
+• Timing drifted significantly from estimate: thickness and shape cause natural variance.
+Adjust in small increments on your next attempt and record what worked.

 Frequently asked questions